Jump to Content

 How do I choose the right village for me?

-More than 45,000 people live in retirement villages throughout New Zealand and research suggest that most people enjoy a high level of satisfaction living in a village.
+More than 53,000 people live in retirement villages throughout New Zealand, and research suggests that most residents report a high level of satisfaction.
 Of course, it all comes down to choosing a village that is right for you.

-Make sure you visit a village more than once before you make a decision, and if possible, visit more than one village to get a feel for how each has its own culture.
-Meet the people you will have contact with in the village – this may include the owner, the manager and other residents.
-Talk to several residents to hear their perspective.
+Make sure you visit a village more than once before you make a decision, and if possible, visit more than one village to get a sense of how each one operates and the type of culture it has.
+Meet the people you're likely to interact with, such as the owner, the manager and other residents.
+Talking with several residents can give you a helpful range of perspectives.
 Find out if there are regular social events or meetings and ask if you can come along and see if the village community feels like a place you would want to be a part of.

 • Is the village registered?
 Not all villages have to be and there are pros and cons with each option.
 See retirement.govt.nz

-• Who owns the village (a listed company, a not-for-profit trust or private partnership)?
+• Who owns the village?
+Is it a listed company, a not-for-profit trust or private partnership?
 How might this affect you?

 • Do the owners have experience operating or developing other villages?
 Are they reputable?